-- Lead the analysis and evaluation of bioequivalence trials to ensure safeguards for the testing of generic drugs in humans
+- Leads the analysis and evaluation of bioequivalence trials to ensure safeguards for the testing of generic drugs in humans

 Doctor of Medicine or Doctor of Osteopathy from a school in the United States or Canada approved by a recognized accrediting body in the year of the applicant’s graduation.

 To qualify for higher-graded positions, candidates must have additional residency training in the specialty of the position to be filled or equivalent experience and training.
 The amount of additional training or experience required depends on the grade of the position.

 Grade (Salary) Level